ADSS-2023/ADSS_Group_T/README.md

 12. Orders menu - Orders menu.
 13. Back to the start menu - Return to the main menu.

-## Super Manager Menu at the GUI will let you choose which window you would like to go to
-1. Supplier manu.
-2. Stock manu.
-3. Manager reports manu.

 ## Employee Menu